 I did not have a m25 X 0.75 tap or bolt so I had the Idea to 3d print one.
 Using a customizable model found on thingverse Here an adapter M25 to M25 to give it a try.

 The female threads on the adapter were intentionally made slightly smaller so that the damaged threads on the damaged C-mount would bite in and hold.
 This was simply a proof-of-concept to confirm the microscope camera port would still work.
 Using calipers, a thread pitch gauge, and thread files I was able to cleaning up the threads, and the adapter screwed in smoothly.
-The result is structurally weak, and the focus point is much too high to achieve parfocal alignment but it successfully demonstrates that the misroscope is repairable.
+The result is structurally weak, and the focus point is much too high to achieve parfocal alignment but it successfully demonstrates that the misroscope is repairable if the parts would be made available.

-The Camera is an Aven Mighty Cam USB 3.0 6MP, part Number 26100-244 Well that is made by Tucsen it is a MIchrome 6 also sold on aliexpress under a bunch of different names.
+The Camera is an Aven Mighty Cam USB 3.0 6MP, part Number 26100-244 Well that is made for Aven by Tucsen it is a MIchrome 6 also sold on aliexpress under a bunch of different names as well.
 I tested it holding the tube and it worked.
 But not with OBS Studio.
 I contacted Aven Crickets, I contacted Tucsen and they sent me their OEM plugin and I got it to work under OBS.
-With Issues.
+With Issues it only worked a few times with OBS the plugin is broken.

 The issues it is Slow to connect as it uses directshow, I was told by the OBS community that it’s a tucsen plugin issues!
 The Solution is to leave the camera active when changing scenes so its a usb end point and resource hog.
 But you can see it works and image is clear!
 If I was able to get the proper c-mount so i can get the focal point right so it would para-focal it would be 100% usable.

 So All I need is the C-Mount.
-It could really use a new T. PRISM BOX SEAT but the threads on this I believe are acceptable!!
+It could really use a new T. PRISM BOX SEAT but the threads on this I believe are acceptable!
+I will ave them tapped and see if they can be saved.
 My other alternative if a c mount is not available would be to get the T. PRISM BOX SEAT machined to a M28 X 0.75 thread to accept common c-mounts.
 Machining it would come with a lot of risks an expense.
-But at the price point of these microscopes we should not have to struggle to get parts accidents and negligent damage happens it should not condemn the thing to e-waste or become unusable as intended over an easily removable replaceable part that most other manufactures of microscopes at this price point make available.
+But at the price point of these microscopes we should not have to struggle to get parts as accidents and negligent damage happens it should not condemn the thing to e-waste or become unusable as intended over an easily removable replaceable part that most other manufactures of microscopes at this price point make available.

 Why if you are considering lower cost unit buy it, why spend 4 to 5x’s more on an Aven Tools microscope that still cannot be repaired make no sense.
 I will be calling other manufactures and finding out wha microscope manufacture in this price range is repair friendly.